qalydon/qf-localc/README.md

   }
 }
 ```

-#### IEX 1.0
-The IEX Version 1.0 API offers a large amount of data.
-In addition to
-historical stock prices, it offers
-historical dividend information.
-Unfortunately, the data is only good up to
-March 2018.
-As of that date, IEX stopped updating dividend information in favor
-of moving users to its new [IEX Cloud API](https://iexcloud.io).

 #### Forcing a Specific Data Source
 If for some reason you want to force a category to use a specific data source,